Full question:

 Answer:

-As to this kind of abandonment that could be a factor to a change in custody or termination of parental rights this could exist.
-If you are concerned about this and she does not make contract or regardless, you may want to seek custody in Court.
+Nonetheless, this situation could be relevant for a change in custody or termination of parental rights.
+If you are concerned about the lack of contact or support from the mother, you may want to consider seeking custody through the court.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.